 Simply put, heat flux is a measurement of the BTUs per square inch (divide the BTUs by the cooking surface area in square inches.)

 This is a much better, though still not perfect, indication of how much heat a grill produces.

 The average score of our 10 choices is about 85.
 If you’re really into fast, high-heat cooking, look for heat flux around this level or higher.
 If you have a little more patience, a lower score is ok — especially if there’s a searing burner included.

-Think about how many people you plan to cook for – how many burgers, steaks, or whatever, will you want to be able to grill at the same time?
-While there might only be two of you most of the time, maybe you’d like to leave room for the possibility of entertaining?
+Think about how many people you plan to cook for — how many burgers, steaks, or whatever, will you want to be able to grill at the same time?
+While there might only be two of you most of the time, so a small portable gas grill may suffice, maybe you’d like to leave room for the possibility of entertaining with a larger model?

 You’ve also got to figure out where the grill is going to be situated in your yard.
 Do you have the space to accommodate the footprint of the model you want?

 There’s no point buying a giant ‘cue to impress the neighbors if you can’t park it anywhere.
-If you feel you do need a smaller model, check out our guide to the best small grills.
+If you feel you do need a smaller model, check out our roundup of reviews searching for the best small grill.